 With individuals becoming more and more internalized with using social media to connect with others, I hope that these tragic events remind each of us how important it is for us to connect with our local community.

 UNPLUG from your social media and know your neighbors.
 If something seems off follow those instincts, those feelings of fear are ones you’re born with and are what keep us safe.
 That fear of monsters truth be told is pretty realistic as darkness does leave us vulnerable.
-If you can put an extra lock your child’s windows with them or set an alarm, do so.
+If you can put an extra lock on your child’s windows with them or set an alarm, do so.

 Look for events in your community that are new to you and your background, learn about the festivals with your child as you raise world citizens.